 Born 1940, I was not licensed until 1976.
 I enjoy casual contesting and am very keen to work DX.
 I have 8-Band DXCC (80-40-30-20-17-15-12-10), and DXCC Challenge (1924 confirmed).
 DXCC total is 338 entities confirmed (330 current).

-My log is loaded onto ClubLog once or twice a month.
+My log is loaded onto ClubLog several times each month.
 I strongly recommend you make sure you are in my log before requesting a QSL card.

 QSL CARDS.
 You have 4 choices:

 1. LoTW: I prefer QSLs via LoTW (Logbook of the World - http://www.arrl.org/lotw/ ) - for non-DXCC awards I may request a paper card.

-3. OQRS: set up on ClubLog (http://www.clublog.org ) - costs you $US2.00 for direct, but nil via bureau (See above) - your overall cost will be less (See end of page for OQRS cards sent most recently via bureau) Check your PayPal account to be sure it has worked - recently 1 or 2 PayPal requests have been incomplete.
+2. OQRS: set up on ClubLog (http://www.clublog.org ) - costs you $US2.00 for direct, but nil via bureau (See above) - your overall cost will be less (See end of page for OQRS cards sent most recently via bureau) Check your PayPal account to be sure it has worked - recently 1 or 2 PayPal requests have been incomplete.

 3. DIRECT: with SAE + $US2.00 or 1 IRC (lowest cost airmail postage from July 1, 2016 is $NZ2.70).
 PLEASE NOTE: Cards received without $$ OR properly stamped and current IRC (= new Czech version only), will go to the bureau.
 I always respond to direct QSL cards as quickly as possible - usually next day provided I am not away from home.

 My HF station is currently an Elecraft K3 (built April 2010 #4212 - since added 2nd Rx & P3 Panadapter).
-I recently repaired my Collins 30L-1 linear amplifier so now have more power available from 3.5 to 30 MHz..
-I have Heil microphones with HC4 or HC5 elements and a Goldline.
+I have linear amps to 1Kw from 1.8 to 54 MHz..
+I have Heil microphones with HC4, HC5 or HC6 elements and a Goldline.
 My paddle is now a nice Begali so I must try to send better CW!
 Maybe some more Rx practice would help even more as I do struggle on reception!!